electrode-io/electrode-native/docs/overview/upgrading-platform.md

 Before you upgrade to a newer version of Electrode Native, read through the following upgrade guidelines.

 * Be sure to read the Release Notes for the new version.
-* An upgrade is usually backward compatible although backwards compatibility with every release is not guarranteed.
+* An upgrade is usually backward compatible although backwards compatibility with every release is not guaranteed.
 Check to see if upgrading will impact your current workflow.
 * Electrode Native contains a built-in platform version management system--similar to what [nvm](https://github.com/creationix/nvm) uses for `Node.js`--which allows you to keep multiple versions of the platform installed on your local system.
 The system allows you to easy rollback to a previous platform version or to actually switch back to an older version for some use cases.
 * Only one version of the platform can be active at any given time.